vincentowler/predictament/README.md

 1. Add validation logic to `validation.js`.
 Otherwise, the questions answers will be unvalidated.
 2. Manually add the question JSX to `Login.js` in the render function.
-3. Add configuration data to data.js to specify which scenarios the background question applies to.
+3. Add configuration data to data.js in the backgroundQuestions array to specify which scenarios the background question applies to.
 4. Add the question to state in `index.js`.
 5. Make sure the new question's data writes successfully to Netlify when you submit a new background record.